 Fragmented mitogenomes from four species of bird lice

 Most organisms have a single, circular mitochondrial genome (mitogenomes).
 However, several species of parasitic lice are known to have fragmented mitogenomes.
 The same set of genes are present, but they are separated on two or more smaller fragments ("chromosomes").
 We are pursuing two general questions related to these fragmented mitogenomes in parasitic lice.
 First, how common is this phenomenon in lice?
-Fragmented mitogenomes appear to have arisen from single mitogenomes at least 12 times within lice, but it is unknown how common fragmentation is across the diversity of lice.
+Fragmented mitogenomes appear to have arisen from single mitogenomes at least a dozen within lice, but it is unknown how common fragmentation is across the diversity of lice.
 Second, why are fragmented mitogenomes relatively common in lice, when the phenomenon is rare and often detrimental across all other animals?
 We are currently focusing on testing links between fragmentation and selection, mito-nuclear interactions, and mitogenome nucleotide composition.

 Phylogeny of endosymbionts from two groups of bird lice